 - Google Analytics won't track redirects that don't contain embedded Google Analytics code.
 To ensure proper tracking, use direct links to pages where Google Analytics code is embedded.

-- Google offers several free, online courses designed to help increase your analytics knowledge.
+- Google offers several free, online courses designed to help you increase your analytics knowledge.
 For more information on how to set up Google Analytics tracking manually, take a look at Google's help pages for URL building and tagging your links.

-Connect Mailchimp with Your Google Account
+Connect Mailchimp with your Google account

 To connect your Mailchimp account with a Google account, follow these steps.